 A review on the Google Play store reads “Really fun slow-paced game.
 Relatable for those with depression.
 I’m level 5 right now just clicking on everything in the window.” – Erin King

-Rainy Attic Room has a 4.6 rating on Google Play, a 4.8 rating on Apple App Store and has over a million downloads.
+Rainy Attic Room has a 4.6 rating on Google Play, a 4.8 rating on Apple App Store and over a million downloads.

 You May Also Like: A Comprehensive List of Affordable Mental Health Resources in India During COVID-19